AdetolaKols/Threat-Hunting-Projects/RDP Password Spray (CTF).md

 ## 📌 Capture The Flags — Timeline of Events (UTC)

-The table below summarizes the key events identified during the investigation.
-Individual indicators (Flags) are listed in the Details column and are documented separately in the IoCs section.

 | Timestamp (UTC) | Event | Target Device | Details |
 |---|---|---:|---|
 | **2025-09-13 4:39:38**   | Initial RDP password-spray observed | flare | External source noted (Flag 1) |